kernelorg-mirror/linux_kernel_git_pavel_linux-k/Documentation/admin-guide/hw-vuln/l1tf.rst

 L1TF - L1 Terminal Fault
 ========================

-L1 Terminal Fault is a hardware vulnerability which allows unprivileged speculative access to data which is available in the Level 1 Data Cache when the page table entry controlling the virtual address, which is used for the access, has the Present bit cleared or other reserved bits set.
+L1 Terminal Fault is a hardware vulnerability on most recent Intel x86 CPUs which allows unprivileged speculative access to data which is available in the Level 1 Data Cache when the page table entry controlling the virtual address, which is used for the access, has the Present bit cleared or other reserved bits set.

 Affected processors
 -------------------